Enlightenment (Doctor Who): Plot

-Continuity

-To commemorate the show's anniversary, every story during Season 20 included the return of an enemy from the Doctor's past.
-During this trilogy (begun in the serial Mawdryn Undead, and concluding with Enlightenment), the enemy was the Black Guardian, who was last encountered by the fourth incarnation of the Doctor at the conclusion of The Key to Time saga in the 1979 serial The Armageddon Factor.
-The story also saw the return of the White Guardian, who had also not been seen since 1979.

 Production

 Conception and writing

 After penning a number of radio and TV scripts, including episodes of Crossroads and Waggoner's Walk, Barbara Clegg submitted a story idea to Doctor Who script editor Eric Saward, an acquaintance from the BBC drama department.
 Interested in writing for the series, Clegg had been inspired when distant relatives had stayed with her and demanded constant entertainment during their visit, basing the character of the Eternals upon them.
+Clegg additionally drew inspiration from the Bible's Book of Genesis, deriving the prize of enlightenment from The Tree of Knowledge.
+Having read about solar winds, she decided to use them as the basis of propulsion for space vessels.
 Initially titled The Enlighteners, her submission involved ships racing through space that, with the addition of the Black Guardian sub-plot, eventually evolved into the story as screened.
 Saward and series producer John Nathan-Turner liked Clegg's ideas, and they commissioned the script in September 1981.

-The first episode was delivered by Clegg in October and the three following episodes arriving in January 1982.
+The first episode was delivered by Clegg in October and the three following episodes were commissioned in January 1982.
+Parts 2 and 3 were delivered the following month and the final part in March.

+To commemorate the show's anniversary, every story during Season 20 included the return of an enemy from the Doctor's past.
 The serial was now scheduled to conclude a three-story trilogy featuring the Black Guardian, and Clegg duly wrote the recurring characters into her scripts.
+The character was last encountered by the Fourth Doctor at the conclusion of The Key to Time saga in the 1979 serial The Armageddon Factor.
+The story also saw the return of the White Guardian, who had also not been seen since 1979.
 By May 1982 there were problems with a script by Pat Mills, Song of the Space Whale, which had been intended to open the Black Guardian trilogy.
 Mills' script was eventually dropped and the production team considered moving The Enlighteners forward in the season to replace it, necessitating considerable re-writes.
 Peter Grimwade was eventually commissioned to write Mawdryn Undead to replace The Song of the Space Whale, and The Enlighteners was confirmed as the fifth serial of the season.